laminlabs/lamin-blog/docs/vitessce.md

 Vitessce is developed by the [Humans in Data Integration, Visualization, and Exploration (HIDIVE) Lab](https://hidivelab.org) at Harvard Medical School.
 The HIDIVE Lab aims to address challenges in visualization and exploration of biomedical data.

+## Author contributions

+Mark added support for `lamindb.Artifact` within the vitessce Python package, created the example database http://lamin.ai/vitessce/examples, and wrote the first comprehensive version of the Vitessce ingestion guide: http://docs.lamin.ai/vitessce.

+Altana resolved many issues running the integration in production and overhauled the ingestion guide: https://github.com/laminlabs/lamin-spatial/pull/48.

+Alex created the Vitessce integration for LaminDB (https://github.com/laminlabs/lamindb/pull/1532) and maintained it over 2 years.

+Richard created a storage proxy that would allow secure streaming of private data into an externally hosted (static) Vitessce application, keeping data in the client and data-hosting cloud (AWS, GCP, etc.) account.

+Sunny coordinated the project and created the visual LaminHub integration.